Luming-L/NGG/assembly_programmes/Canu.md

 PacBio single-molecule real-time (SMRT) and Oxford Nanopore strand sequencing have their own characters and requirements for assembly.

-New approaches come out to deal with data with increased read length and error r
+New approaches come out to deal with data with increased read length and error rate.
+These can be roughly categorised as hybrid, hierarchical or direct methods.

+H

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMzc5NjE1NiwtMzA4MzExXX0=
+eyJoaXN0b3J5IjpbMTY1MjQ0OTQ1NywtMzA4MzExXX0=
 -->